Mary-Tyler-Moore/venues-production/README.md

 node --version
 ```

-## 4. Clone your project from Github
+## 4. Clone your project from Github :octocat:
 There are a few ways to get your files on to the server, I would suggest using Git
 ```
 git clone yourproject.git